mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 The distinction between an individual server's Telemetry-Enabled Active Users and the TEDAU metric is important to note.
 Telemetry-Enabled Active Users are the collection of users hosted by a telemetry-enabled production server, that have visited the Mattermost site in the last 24 hours.
 The TEDAU metric is the rolling 7-day average sum of these users across all servers.

+## Server Activations

+A **Server Activation** is defined as the first date a production server sends telemetry data to Mattermost.
+In order to send telemetry data to Mattermost, a production server must be setup and activated by the end user.
+When a production server is first activated its telemetry feature is automatically enabled, which sends security diagnostics information to Mattermost via Segment (soon transitioning to Rudder).
+The server will continue to send this information on a daily basis until this telemetry feature is disabled by a system admin.
+A server activation is only captured and counted on the first telemetry-enabled date associated with a specific server.

 ## Monthly Active Users

 **Monthly Active Users \(MAU\)** are users that have performed an event on or within 30 days of a given date.
 User events are triggered when a user interacts with the Mattermost platform from their desktop or mobile device.
 After a user performs an event, that user will remain in MAU for 30 days.
 After that time the user will fall out of MAU and be classified as "Disengaged".